codingteam/horta-hell/README.md

 For development purposes, you may use the `sbt run` command or any IDE-compatible run activities.

+### Building

+The production-ready build can be created with the following command:

+    sbt assembly

 ### Command system

 Commands may be entered in MUC (multi-user chat) or private chat with bot (private commands do not work for now).